-- notifies the employer of the absence on the morning of the absence before normal work start time by telephone; - notifies the class teacher on the morning of the absence by telephone; and completes an illness/misadventure form found in the HBHS Preliminary and HSC Assessment handbooks with a Doctor's Certificate attached.
-This must be given to the Deputy Principal on the first day the student returns to school after completing work placement.
-The Deputy Principal will consult with the VET coordinator who will take further steps in ensuring that the work placement requirements are met.
+- notifies the employer of the absence on the morning of the absence before normal work start time by telephone; - notifies the class teacher on the morning of the absence by telephone; and completes an Illness/Misadventure Appeal found on the HBHS website with a Doctor's Certificate attached.
+This must be given to the Head Teacher on the first day the student returns to school after completing work placement.
+The Head Teacher will consult with the VET coordinator who will take further steps in ensuring that the work placement requirements are met.

-A student may appeal against the award of "not yet competent" in a unit of work.
+A student may appeal against the award of 'not yet competent' in a unit of work.
 The student may firstly discuss the issue with the VET teacher.
 If still not satisfied, the student should discuss the issue with the Deputy Principal who will consult with the VET coordinator.
 If the issue is still not resolved, the student has a right to appeal the process.